PetruSoroaga/RubyFPV/README.md

 # Adding code

 You can create pull requests, if that's what you really want, and I will code review them.

+# SSH default logins

+To login using SSH to your hardware (for debuging purposes), use these credentials:
+* Raspberry: pi/raspberry
+* Radxa: radxa/radxa
+* OpenIPC hardware: root/12345

+# Adding support for new hardware

+If you are a hardware manufacturer and you want to add support in Ruby for your device (be it a SBC, camera, radio module, etc), please contact us at the address above.